cuongduc91/Docker-ELK-Filebeat/README.md

 # Docker-ELK-Filebeat

-A configuration lab for deploying Elastic-Logstash-Kibana on Docker
+A configuration lab for deploying Elastic-Logstash-Kibana with data collector Filebeat on Docker

 # Docker